 Know Your Rights, Remedies, and Resources Webinar Series

 We believe it is important for people engaged with and impacted by the justice system to know their rights.
-That is why Safer Foundation, in partnership with the Women’s Justice Institute, is conducting a series of webinars to help people who are incarcerated & people with arrest & conviction records know their rights, know their remedies and also help connect them to legal and reentry resources.
+That is why Safer Foundation, in partnership with the Women’s Justice Institute (WJI) and New Leaf Illinois, is conducting a series of webinars to help people who are incarcerated and people with arrest and conviction records know their rights, know their remedies and also help connect them

 Learn About Our Webinar Topics